49.1 DIPLOMATIC POINTS (DPs)

 C. The effects of each die roll continue throughout the Allied player turn.

-D. The effective USAT level governs American mobilizations, YSS RP and DP allotments, BRP grants, deployment of ASW from the U.S. to the Atlantic SW box, construction of CVEs and transports and when the U.S. may declare war on Germany.
+D. The effective USAT level governs American mobilizations, the American growth rate (if it is higher than the effective USJT level), YSS RP and DP allotments, BRP grants, deployment of ASW from the U.S. to the Atlantic SW box, construction of CVEs and transports and when the U.S. may declare war on Germany.
 The effective USAT level at the time an American action is carried out determines whether the action is permitted.
 The effective USAT level at the end of the Allied diplomatic phase (49.851A) is used to determine whether American mobilizations occur.

 A. The actual USJT level is determined by the USJT modifiers.
 The effective USJT level is the actual USJT level as modified by a die roll.
 This die roll is made at the end of each Allied diplomatic phase (EXCEPTIONS: If Japan declares war on Britain, without declaring war on the U.S., the die roll is made immediately; if Japan declares war on the U.S., a final die roll is made immediately).
 This die roll does not change the actual USJT level.